Area 51: U.S. government's positions on Area 51

 The United States government has provided minimal information regarding Area 51.
 The area surrounding the lake is permanently off-limits to both civilian and normal military air traffic.
 Security clearances are checked regularly; cameras and weaponry are not allowed.
 Even military pilots training in the Nevada Test and Training Range risk disciplinary action if they stray into the exclusionary "box" surrounding Groom's airspace.
 Surveillance is supplemented using buried motion sensors.
-Area 51 is a common destination for Janet airline, a small fleet of passenger aircraft operated on behalf of the USAF to transport military personnel, primarily from Harry Reid International Airport.
+Area 51 is a common destination for Janet airlines, a small fleet of passenger aircraft operated on behalf of the USAF to transport military personnel, primarily from Harry Reid International Airport.

 The United States Geological Survey (USGS) topographic map for the area only shows the long-disused Groom Mine, but USGS aerial photographs of the site in 1959 and 1968 were publicly available.
 A civil aviation chart published by the Nevada Department of Transportation shows a large restricted area, defined as part of the Nellis Air Force Base restricted airspace.
 The National Atlas shows the area as lying within the Nellis Air Force Base.
 There are higher resolution and newer images available from other satellite imagery providers, including Russian providers and the IKONOS.
 These show the runway markings, base facilities, aircraft, and vehicles.

 In 1998, the USAF officially acknowledged the site's existence.
 On 25 June 2013, the CIA released an official history of the U-2 and OXCART projects which acknowledged that the U-2 was tested at Area 51, in response to a Freedom of Information Act request submitted in 2005 by Jeffrey T. Richelson of George Washington University's National Security Archive.
 It contains numerous references to Area 51 and Groom Lake, along with a map of the area.
-Media reports stated that releasing the CIA history was the first governmental acknowledgement of Area 51's existence; rather, it was the first official acknowledgement of specific activity at the site.
+Media reports incorrectly stated that releasing the CIA history was the first governmental acknowledgement of Area 51's existence; rather, it was the first official acknowledgement of specific activity at the site.